nikolaygtitov/CSC540/Project/README.md

 variety of information records about hotels located in various cities around the country, including staff, rooms, customers, and billing records.

-For each customer stay it maintains service records, such as phone bills, dry cleaning, gyms, room service, and special requests.
-It generates and maintains billing accounts for each customer stay.
-It generates report occupancy by hotel, room category, date range, and city.
+For each customer stay, the software maintains service records, such as phone bills, dry cleaning, gyms, room service, and special requests.
+The software also generates and maintains billing accounts for each customer stay.
+Lastly, the software generates a variety of reports, including report occupancy by hotel, room category, date range, and city.

 The database system is developed for Wolf Inns and is used by hotel operators and employees, including management staff, front desk representatives, room